cenxuantian/EverFit/README.md

 # EverFit
-a macro that fits a lot of languages
+A macro system that fits a lot of languages